Introducing the longest practiced medical science in the history of human civilization.

-Cannabis has been used in Ayurvedic medicine for thousands of years.
-One ancient Ayurvedic text, the Atharva Veda written in ~2000 BC, describes cannabis as one of the five most important plants on the planet.
+Hemp has been used in Ayurvedic medicine for thousands of years.
+One ancient Ayurvedic text, the Atharva Veda written in ~2000 BC, describes hemp as one of the five most important plants on the planet.
 What’s more, ancient and medieval Ayurvedic documents reference hundreds of medicinal uses of the plant for everything from stress relief and sleep support to pain and skincare.

-Our CBD capsules are made with unique formulas for each of the three Ayurvedic body types: Vata, Pitta, and Kapha.
+Our Focus & Balance capsules are made with unique formulas for each of the three Ayurvedic body types: Vata, Pitta, and Kapha.

 Ayurveda Describes 3 Types of Stress